marmelab/react-admin/docs/AutocompleteInput.md

 # `<AutocompleteInput>`

 To let users choose a value in a list using a dropdown with autocompletion, use `<AutocompleteInput>`.
-It renders using Material UI [Autocomplete](https://mui.com/components/autocomplete/).
+It renders using MUI  [Autocomplete](https://mui.com/components/autocomplete/).

 ![AutocompleteInput](./img/autocomplete-input.gif)